 Are you a late-blooming adult?
-Do you sometimes feel that life has passed you by?
-You’re not alone.
+Do you feel that life has passed you by?
+Not so!

-But this book will make you believe it’s truly “never too late.”
+This book will remind you that it’s truly “never too late.”

 At age 36, Julia Child savored her first French meal.
 It changed her life and ours—there’d be no Food Network without her!